JakeSteam/blog-programming/_posts/2019-04-25-resolving-crash-illegalargumentexception-x-is-unknown-to-this-navcontroller.md

     - Navigation
 ---

-Google’s [AndroidX navigation libraries](https://developer.android.com/guide/navigation/navigation-getting-started) are undoubtedly extremely useful, however they have a few quirks.
+Google's [AndroidX navigation libraries](https://developer.android.com/guide/navigation/navigation-getting-started) are undoubtedly extremely useful, however they have a few quirks.
 For example, the following stack trace recently started showing up in my [Crashlytics crash logs](/ensuring-your-android-apps-quality-with-firebase-crashlytics/):

 ```
 Fatal Exception: java.lang.IllegalArgumentException
 navigation destination com.example.myapp:id/myActionId is unknown to this NavController
 ```

-I couldn’t figure out how it was happening, as all other logging seemed normal.
+I couldn't figure out how it was happening, as all other logging seemed normal.
 It was happening very rarely on a wide variety of devices, and the root cause was a little surprising.
 When navigating to another fragment using `myNavController.navigate(R.id.myFragment, bundle)`, a crash happens if two navigation events are triggered close together.
 This often happens if you have a list of links, and the user (accidentally) presses on two at once.

-This is caused by the navigation controller changing the user’s location in the app to the destination immediately.
-This means the second navigation click can’t find the navigation action, as the action is not available on the destination fragment.
+This is caused by the navigation controller changing the user's location in the app to the destination immediately.
+This means the second navigation click can't find the navigation action, as the action is not available on the destination fragment.
 For example, if a fragment has nav graph actions to go to SubFragmentA and SubFragmentB, pressing both links at once will result in:

 1. First, NavController receives SubFragmentA navigation event whilst on Fragment1.
 2. The NavController looks up navigation event on Fragment1, and finds it.